 Simply cranking up the furnace and using household fans is not an adequate drying plan.
 This can actually cause additional damage to the structure as it may cause a spike in relative humidity.
 High relative humidity can cause damage to other materials and speed mold growth.
 You don't want to walk into your home for it to feel hot and humid like a sauna.

 DK Environmental technicians have access to industrial-powered air movers and dehumidification equipment.
 You shouldn't use one without the other.
 The air movers will dry the water off the surface, but the vapor will need somewhere to go.
 The dehumidifiers collect and control the humidity created by the air movers.
 The dehumidifiers will collect the excess moisture to keep the relative humidity at an acceptable level and avoid secondary damage.

 The equipment can run non-stop for 3-4 days or longer depending on your situation.
 The drying progress of the affected materials is monitored every trip by DK technicians until dry readings are obtained at which point the equipment can be removed.

 The process above depends on the category of water.
 For instance, a sewage loss, often referred to as a "Category 3" water loss, will generally involve the removal of all finish coverings or materials and drying of only the substructure, such as raw framing and subfloor.

 You may also consider running a HEPA filtration device with your drying equipment.
 With all the dust and debris you will be kicking up with the

 drying equipment, a HEPA filtration device will help to keep the airborne particulate to a minimum.

 You might be thinking, "Wow, that was a ton of information."
 You are not wrong.
-Water damage restoration is very complex process.
+Water damage restoration is a very complex process.
 The above scenario is a basic one.
-When materials such as hardwood flooring are involved, the process can become much more involved.
+The process can become much more involved when materials such as hardwood flooring are involved.
 Should you decide to tackle something like this on your own, at least you now have a general understanding of the process.